-- 4. Start the DataNode, using the applicable commands in the "Controlling HDP Services Manually" section of Installing HDP Manually. - 5.
+- 4. Start the DataNode, using the applicable commands in Controlling HDP Services Manually. - 5.
 Use Mover to Apply Storage Policies:

 When you update a storage policy setting on a file or directory, the new policy is not automatically enforced.
 You must use the HDFS mover data migration tool to actually move blocks as specified by the new storage policy.